Tithand/Playermapper/README.md

 </ul>

 <br>
-<table><td>Please note: I don't use the Windows OS, so I did my best to relay what you need in order to run this on your Windows web machine.
+> Please note: I don't use the Windows OS, so I did my best to relay what you need in order to run this on your Windows web machine.
 If you have never run a web machine on Windows, I would recommend starting with Apache for Windows.
 I will NOT help you set up your web server.</table>

 <h3>Windows requirements</h3>
 Windows 7+
 <ul>